 Retouch (iOS) — brilliant app for removing unwanted items from photos

-Annotable (iOS) — which the built in tools have gotten better in iOS 13, this is still the best app for marking up photos
+Annotable (iOS) — which the built in tools have gotten better in iOS 14, this is the best app for marking up photos

 LumaFusion (iOS) — professional grade video editor for iPad and iPhone